RTDLM/PyTDLM/paper.md

 Spatial interaction models provide a quantitative description of how individuals, goods, or information move between locations.
 In transportation research and urban geography, these models are used to estimate **trip distribution**, the step of the classical four-stage transport modelling framework that allocates trip origins to trip destinations through an Origin–Destination (OD) matrix [@Lenormand2016; @Barbosa2018].
 A variety of laws—such as gravity-type decay functions or intervening-opportunities mechanisms—and several modelling strategies have been proposed, but rigorous comparison is challenging when law and model components are tightly coupled.

 The *TDLM* framework was originally introduced to enable fair comparisons of trip distribution laws and models through a two-step procedure separating (i) the probability law governing the interaction process and (ii) the constrained model generating OD flows from that law.
-An implementation in R was published to facilitate adoption of this methodology.
+An implementation in R was published to facilitate adoption of this methodology [@Lenormand2023].

 Built on NumPy and SciPy, **PyTDLM** provides a full, native Python implementation of this framework, complementing the original Java-backed R codebase and extending its capabilities.
 In addition to porting the core methodology, the package offers vectorized algorithms, parallel execution, and introduces new functionality that simplifies calibration workflows and improves computational performance, making the framework accessible to researchers working within the Python scientific ecosystem.